security-force-monitor/research-handbook/source/persons-identity.rst

 Person
 ######

-"Person" is a claim type describing basic identifying information about a person: their name, aliases and associated time ranges with them.
-Claims of this type are grouped together with :ref:`Person Posting` (describing postings to different units) which tracks the person's career.
+The ``person`` claim type describes basic identifying information about a :ref:`person`: their name, aliases and associated time ranges with them.
+Claims of this type are grouped together with :ref:`Posting` (describing postings to different units) which tracks the person's career.
 There are also several fields in development to capture other aspects about persons.

 Person: Summary of claim attributes
 ***********************************

-The table below summarizes the following dimensions of Person claims:
+The table below summarizes the following dimensions of :ref:`person` claims:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim